cheshire137/tumblr-themes/README.md

 # Have some free Tumblr themes!

 Feel free to use these as they come or modify them yourself.
+Copy the contents of index.html into the "Edit HTML" section on Tumblr, under "Customize".
+There are other files in each theme's folder, but you shouldn't need them just to use the theme.

 ## Themes